umasubra/ExcelJsDocumentation/resources/binding.md

 ### getTable()

-Get the table of the binding.
+Gets the Table object represented by the binding.

 #### Syntax
 ```js